neu-cs4530/spring24-project-s24-group-201/README.md

 You should see our new lounge at the top right.

-Now walk onto the grey carpet and you will see a message in black that says “Press Space to watch the YT Watch Party video” Before clicking “space” let's add some friends.
-In this example, we see Kamran is friends with Ankit and Ehsen isn’t a friend.
-In our Active Area Ehsen is not able to join the party.
+Now walk onto the grey carpet and you will see a message in black that says “Press Space to watch the YT Watch Party video” Before clicking “space” you can add some friends, using the add friend functionality.
-Once you press “space” you will be greeted with our Welcome Page.
-All players have to press space to be in the viewing area.

 Now type anything you want to watch on youtube then click the Search button!
 For this demo let's watch something about brownies.